agentm/project-m36/docs/why_sqlegacy.markdown

 SELECT AVG(age) FROM citizen;
 ```

 If there is a NULL age, that does not affect the average.
 (AVG() ignores NULLs.)
-However, this "rule" only applies to aggregate functions. but aggregate functions are indistinguishable from standard, value-altering functions:
+However, this "rule" only applies to aggregate functions.
+But aggregate functions are indistinguishable from standard, value-altering functions:

 ```
 SELECT ABS(age) FROM citizen;